openlawteam/tribute-ui/README.md

 ### Ganache Workspace Setup

-When you set up your Ganache network workspace in the [Ganache GUI app](https://www.trufflesuite.com/ganache), change the Network ID to `1337`.
+When you set up your Ganache network workspace in the [Ganache GUI app](https://www.trufflesuite.com/ganache):

+- Change the Network ID to `1337`.
 That is necessary in order to connect MetaMask to your Ganache network.
 The DApp is configured for Ganache to be `chainId` `1337`.
+- Turn off Automine and set the Mining Block Time (Seconds) to `10`.

 Alternatively (and for now the more stable method), you can run the network with the [Ganache CLI](https://github.com/trufflesuite/ganache-cli):

 - `npm install -g ganache-cli` (if not already installed)
-- `ganache-cli --port 7545 --networkId 1337`
+- `ganache-cli --port 7545 --networkId 1337 --blockTime 10`

 **Remember**: After you deploy the `DaoRegistry` smart contract on your local Ganache network you must include the deployed contract's address in your local root `.env` file.